CASE STUDY

 Web

-To preserve the cohesion of the campaign, we had to reinvent the look and feel of this report from a typical CAI report.
-We leaned into the familiar aesthetics of public transit materials to draw a common thread between the ads and the report; bold Helvetica and Baskerville, a primary color scheme with added green, and the use of trains.
-This underscores the fact that this is for the public, and something that everybody will use.
+To preserve cohesion between the ad campaign and accompanying report, we leaned into the familiar aesthetics of public transit materials: bold Helvetica and Baskerville, a primary color scheme with added green and the use of train imagery.
+This approach also underscored the fact that this is a public-facing campaign.

 Videos